 Special Educational Needs and Disabilities (SEND)

 Hester’s Way Primary School is an inclusive school and we ensure that all children are valued equally regardless of their ability, personal, social, emotional or economical needs.
 Our aim is to meet the individual needs of all our learners to ensure they “Aspire, Believe and Achieve”, within our nurturing environment.
+We welcome cultural variety, religion and intellectual style that everyone brings to our school.
+The school seeks to remove barriers to learning, raise achievement and increase curricular access for all its pupils.

-Many children need additional provision at some point , in their education.
+Many children need additional provision at some point, in their education.
 These pupils are considered to have Special Educational Needs and Disabilities (SEND) where “their learning difficulty or disability calls for special educational provision different from or additional to that normally available to pupils of the same age”, as defined by the SEND Code of practice 2014.

 https://www.gov.uk/government/publications/send-code-of-practice-0-to-25